father of the bride speech guide

 2. You need no detail here just a comedic overview is fine if you think that will work for your daughter’s sensibilities.

-Father of the bride speeches should really only have one toast to make and that at the end to the happy couple.
+You should really only have one toast to make and that at the end to the happy couple.
 In some cases, the groom will give the absent friends toast to you, and that’s why I’ve included it here, however, don’t be tempted to go any further.

 I frequently receive responses from fathers asking why I haven’t included the bridesmaids etc. this is not your job.
 Please don’t mention how lovely they look because it’s simply using up words for more important things or even worse making you speech unbearably long.
 The groom takes care of the official helpers, so don’t steal his thunder!